 One of my clients, Sara, had a pattern of attracting partners in her life that needed to be taken care of.
 The men with whom she found herself attracted were needy and Sara would all too willingly step in to ‘rescue’ them.

-When Sara became empowered, she was able to better set firm energetic and mental boundaries with her loved ones.
-She learned that sometimes, disengaging (rather than engaging) from interactions in relationships can be exactly what she needed to keep herself in a healthy balance.
+When Sara became empowered, she was able to better set firm energetic, emotional, and mental boundaries with her loved ones.
+She learned that sometimes, disengaging (rather than engaging) from interactions in relationships can be exactly what is being asked for to maintain healthy balance.

 You too can do this, just keep learning and growing, taking good care of yourself!
 It's time to put yourself FIRST!
 Yes, it's now time to embrace being 'selfish' as a good thing and a part of your development as a healthy, empowered empath.

 Are you willing to do it?
 Your energetic and emotional sanity depend on it.